-6.11 All outward secondment opportunities which may lead to a potential conflict of interest or impact on an individual's ability to carry out their audit duties on their return to the NAO will be reviewed, in advance, by the director of financial audit practice and quality against the guidance in the Revised Ethical Standard 2019.
+6.11 All outward secondment opportunities which may lead to a potential conflict of interest or impact on an individual's ability to carry out their audit duties on their return to the NAO will be reviewed, in advance, by the Ethics Director against the guidance in the Revised Ethical Standard 2024.
 A recommendation from the director of financial audit practice will require the approval of the relevant group executive director.
-Any restrictions on work undertaken either on secondment or on return to the NAO will be agreed and clearly documented between PQ, Human Resources and the secondee before a placement is agreed.
+Any restrictions on work undertaken either on secondment or on return to the NAO will be agreed and clearly documented between PQ, Human Resources and the secondee before a placement is agreed between the Ethics Function, Human Resources and secondee before a placement is agreed.